 Welcome!
-I'm a senior staff scientist at the Princeton Neuroscience Institute (PNI) and Assistant Director of the PNI Scully Center for the Neuroscience of Mind and Behavior.
-I manage day-to-day operations and provide support for the MRI and other related facilities (e.g., eye tracking, EEG, TMS).
+I'm a senior staff scientist at the Princeton Neuroscience Institute (PNI) and Assistant Director of the department's cognitive neuroscience facilities.
+I manage day-to-day operations and provide support for the MRI and other related facilities.
 More details may be found on my Support page.

-I completed my graduate studies as a first-generation academic at Princeton University with the late Charlie Gross and Sabine Kastner in 2005.
-My thesis investigated the use of blood oxygen dependent signal (BOLD) functional MRI (fMRI) to map visual striate and extrastriate cortex.
-In particular, I examined the face-processing network in the inferotemporal cortex relative to representations of body parts and inanimate objects.
+I completed my graduate studies as a first-generation academic at Princeton University in the laboratories of the late Charlie Gross and Sabine Kastner in 2005.
+My thesis investigated the use of functional MRI (fMRI) to map visual systems in the brain.

-My scientific training fostered a deep appreciation and respect for animal research.
-I hold a commitment to the care and welfare of animals in research, and recognize that scientific and medical knowledge developed through animal research has the capacity to save lives, improve human and animal health, and alleviate pain and suffering.
-To assist with the University’s responsibility to ensure that all personnel treat research animals in a humane manner and in compliance with our laws and regulations, I serve on the University’s Institutional Animal Care and Use Committee (IACUC).
+I hold a commitment to the care and welfare of animals in research, and recognize that knowledge developed through animal research has the capacity to save lives and alleviate pain and suffering.
+To assist with the University’s responsibility to ensure that everyone treats research animals in a humane manner and in compliance with our laws and regulations, I serve on the University’s Institutional Animal Care and Use Committee (IACUC).

 Outside of the laboratory I enjoy the great outdoors with my family and riding (and writing about) recumbent bicycles.
 If you see someone riding around Princeton on a strange bike contraption, it's probably me !